Anvi1/connect4App/README.md

 In this variation, a player has another type of move to make: popping out a piece of his/her color from the bottom row.
 So popping a piece out from the bottom drops every disc above it down one space.
 A popped out piece goes back to the player and can be used in subsequent turns.

-The same player needs to place the new piece at any position just after popping.
+Please note considering that the same player needs to place the new piece at any position just after popping.